 In the first year of undergraduate uni, most of us knew what psychology was, and knew what we were studying.
 If we didn’t, why would we have signed up to study it?
 Then the further we got through uni, the less sure we were about what psychology actually was, and what we were studying.

 Now, the exact same thing is happening with sci-comm.
-Does this even work for other subjects?
-(Possibly philosophy I suppose?).
+Does this apply to lots of other subjects?
 Do geographers or chemists start uni and then discover they have no idea what geography or chemistry is?

 We’re supposed to have moved on from the deficit.
 But new theories and plans still share in the deficit model’s condescension.
 Is it even possible to talk about science communication, to divide scientists and non-scientists, without automatically putting the public at a disadvantage?

 According to some theorists, “scientific literacy” led to an improvement- “public understanding of science- led to another improvement -“public engagement with science”.
 From this perspective, scientists and communicators have progressed: We’ve gone from throwing facts at people, to explaining science, to getting people involved with scientists and scientists.